File: dc.info, Node: Top, Next: Introduction, Up: (dir)

 'Z'

-Pops a value off the stack, calculates the number of digits it has
+Pops a value off the stack, calculates the number of decimal digits

 number.